-The program was launched at Vinitaly 2019, and now it carried out in Canada, Russia and Japan included a five-day course, complete with its own customized material, especially prepared for the course and culminating in a final exam; this was followed by a Walk-Around Tasting of high-quality European wines.
-From its inception, the entire format was intended to transpire as an all-inclusive experience and organizers feel this goal was realized thanks to an approach that combined practice with interdisciplinary incorporation.
+The program was launched at Vinitaly 2019, and now it is carried out in Canada, Russia and Japan includeding a five-day course, complete with its own customized material, especially prepared for the course and culminating in a final exam; this was followed by a Walk-Around Tasting of high-quality European wines.
+From its inception, the entire format was intended to transpire as an all-inclusive experience and the organizers feel this goal was realized thanks to an interdisciplinary approach.
 As the students themselves stated, there are three main aspects that made the difference, making the Native Grape Odyssey Maestro course a valuable educational experience.

 1. the NGO educators tell the story of a wine from its origin, allowing the participants to delve into the historical, cultural and geographical aspects of a territory, which are of predominant influence in the case of European wines.

 3. the NGO team provided 24-hour assistance, working to file details, tending to matter that had been overlooked or just providing one-on-one help with the attendees.
-The NGO team is international and composed of people with different skill-sets, making them particularly suited to provide solutions to the sensibilities and problems that might crop-up in a culturally diverse environment.
+The NGO team is international and composed of people with different skillsets, making them particularly suited to provide solutions to the concerns and issues that might crop-up in a culturally diverse environment.

 Unione Italiana Vini Servizi Soc.
-Coop. (hereinafter UIV) and Organizacion Interprofesional Del Vino De Espa.a (OIVE) represent the wine sector in Italy and Spain respectively.
-Italy and Spain are two of the largest European wineproducing countries reaching more than 50% of the European wine production and export.
-Based on 2018/2019 statistics1, Italian wine production amounts to 27.97% of the total European wine production, followed by Spain with a market share percentage of 25,60%.
+Coop.
+(UIV) and Organizacion Interprofesional Del Vino De España (OIVE) represent the wine sector in Italy and Spain respectively.
+Italy and Spain are two of the largest European wine-producing countries providing more than 50% of the European wine production and export.
+Based on 2018/2019 statistics, Italian wine production amounts to 27.97% of the total European wine production, followed by Spain with a market share percentage of 25,60%.
 In terms of European Quality wines (PDO and PGI schemes), Italian wine producers cover more than 30% of the overall European wine production while Spanish producers 18%.

 Unione Italiana Vini Servizi Soc.
 Coop.

 and traceability.
-UIV is a member of Comit.
-Europ.en des Entreprises Vins, the European wine organisation that brings together the associations of winemakers from all over Europe, and also of the European "Wine in Moderation" program, which encourages an informed and moderate drinking culture.
+UIV is a member of Comité Européen des Entreprises Vins, the European wine organization that brings together the associations of winemakers from all over Europe, and also oversees the European "Wine in Moderation" program, which encourages an informed and moderate drinking culture.

 The wine sector is one of the leading agri-food business areas in the Italian economy, with high production performances (in terms of volume and value) that steadily confirm positive trends.
 During the long period of Italy’s economic crisis, the agri-food sector concretely supported the Italian image with the “Made in Italy” brand.
 Italian wine is synonymous with quality and excellence; it is a product which evokes Italian wine-making traditions, passions, and values.
 Excellent vines, which are highly suited to the production of grapes of outstanding organoleptic quality, grow throughout all Italian regions, and are supported by the recognition of European Quality Schemes such as PDO and PGI.

-The turnover of the wine industry in Italy is estimated at around 13,9 billion, that is, 10% of the entire national agri-food sector2.
+The turnover of the wine industry in Italy is estimated at around 13,9 billion euros, that is, 10% of the entire national agri-food sector.
 The Italian wine sector counts 310,000 farms and nearly 46,000 winemaking companies3.
 Small and Medium Enterprises (SMEs) represent a strategic resource for the Italian wine sector due to their competitive position in the internal and third-country markets, and to their excellent production methods and products.
 The role of cooperatives and consortia is also crucial in the creation of a solid network among wine producers.
-In 2017, the vineyard area was 695 thousand hectares (including more than 440 different types of land and 1,200 grape varieties), equal to 9% of the International surface.
+In 2017, the vineyard area was 695 thousand hectares (including more than 440 different types of land and 1,200 grape varieties), equal to 9% of the international surface.

 Organizacion Interprofesional Del Vino De España

-The Spanish Wine Interbranch/Interprofessional Organisation (OIVE) is a nonprofit private organisation established in 2014 by professional bodies including six national organisations that represent the wine value chain in Spain—from grape production to the transformation and marketing of wine—with the aim of serving as an industry improvement tool.
-Interbranch organisations in Spain are regulated by Law 38/1994 of December 30th dedicated to agricultural interbranch organizations.
-These organisations are an instrument of collaboration among different players in the food chain and contribute to their efficiency and transparency.
-There can be only one interbranch organisation per sector at a national level.
+The Spanish Wine Interbranch/Interprofessional Organisation (OIVE) is a nonprofit private organization established in 2014 by professional bodies including six national organizations that represent the wine value chain in Spain—from grape production to the transformation and marketing of wine—with the aim of serving as an industry improvement tool.
+Interbranch organizations in Spain are regulated by Law 38/1994 of December 30th dedicated to agricultural interbranch organizations.
+These organizations are an instrument of collaboration among different players in the food chain and contribute to their efficiency and transparency.
+There can be only one interbranch organization per sector at a national level.
 Their approval and control are sanctioned by the Ministry of Agriculture.
 OIVE strives for unity and common goals within the Spanish wine sector.
 It represents approximately 85% of the industry in Spain, including both producers and companies in the whole supply chain.